Hanabiraa/my-obsidian-wiki/wiki/docker/Ports in container.md

 In container:
 ![[Pasted image 20230614011139.png]]

-## Map ports on host with ports in container
+## Map ports host's port with port in container

 `docker run -p <PORT_ON_HOST>:<PORT_ON_CONTAINER>`